Admission Requirements and Candidate Selection

 What score do I need on the Graduate Record Examination (GRE)?

-The minimum scores required on the GRE are 148 on both Verbal and Quantitative sections and 3.5 on the writing.
-However, the average GRE scores for our admitted students this year were: Verbal = 154 and Quantitative = 152.
+The recommended scores required on the GRE are 148 on both Verbal and Quantitative sections and 3.5 on the writing.
+However, the average GRE scores for our admitted students are generally : Verbal = 154 - 156 and Quantitative = 152 - 154.
 We would like to see a 4 on the writing section of the test.
-Please contact your own university's testing center or Educational Testing Services (www.ets.org/gre) for more information about dates and fees for taking the GRE.
+Please contact your own university's testing center or Educational Testing Services (www.ets.org/gre) for more information about dates and fees for taking the GRE

 What is ODU's Designated Institution (DI) Code for the GRE?